CraigChant/CD-Library/README.md

 I've used interfaces / IoC / Dependency Injection, so using your own data source if you know ASP.NET / MVC should be a doddle.

-Here are links to a couple of screen shots...
+Here are links to some screen shots...

 http://dance-music.org/CD-Library/CD-Library_1.png